 THE INFINITE NETWORK OF POSSIBILITY

 You know because your friend and each of us organize ourselves in movement in a personally unique manner.
-This characteristic patterning derives in part from our inheritance but in larger measure from our experiential learning and we are active as that patterning, generally unconsciously, in everything we do.
+This characteristic patterning derives in part from our inheritance but in a larger measure from our experiential learning, and we are active as that patterning, generally unconsciously, in everything we do.

-What we inherit through our family of origin in physical terms remains a subject of research: organic strengths and weaknesses, bone structure and body type, facial features and so forth.
-The means whereby we learn and all of what we learn in terms of action patterns, movement and coordination are a more complex matter.
-In Ida Rolf's text, The Integration of Human Structures, she tells the story of a man who suffered severe injuries to a leg and his pelvis in the Second World War and who, though he lived and was otherwise healthy, consequently walked with a pronounced limp.
-After the war he married and had a son.
-Remarkably, before the boy had reached puberty he limped in the same way as his father.
+What we inherit through our family of origin in physical terms remains a subject of research: Organic strengths and weaknesses, bone structure and body type, facial features and so forth.
+The means whereby we learn and all of what we learn regarding action patterns, movement and coordination are a more complex matter.
+In Ida Rolf’s text, The Integration of Human Structures, she tells the story of a man who suffered severe injuries to a leg and his pelvis in the Second World War and who, though he lived and was otherwise healthy, consequently walked with a pronounced limp.
+After the war, he married and had a son.
+Remarkably, before the boy had reached puberty, he limped in the same way as his father.

 This is not some weird and isolated aberration.
 We are each of us alike that child in many complicated ways.

-The human structure, in terms of the skeleton and soft tissue, has a wide range of adaptability to patterns of self-organization or what Alexander called use.
+The human structure, regarding the skeleton and soft tissue, has a wide range of adaptability to patterns of self-organization or what Alexander called “use”.
 However, the chronic or recurrent aches and pains or worse, the rheumatic and arthritic conditions that many begin to suffer even in early adulthood, result from patterns of unconscious or habitual organization, or rather disorganization, which the structure can no longer tolerate.
-When stiffness, chronic tension or muscle contraction, chronic over-use or under-use, misalignment and sheering stresses, ischemia, hyper-mobility and so on go on too hard or too long pain begins and degenerative conditions result.
+When stiffness, chronic tension or muscle contraction, chronic overuse or under-use, misalignment and shearing stresses, ischemia, hypermobility and so on the go on too hard or too long pain begins and degenerative conditions result.
 This deterioration can be reversed.
 Habitual patterns of poor self- organization and the consequent degeneration can be resolved through renewed sensorimotor learning.
 The Alexander Technique and the Feldenkrais Method represent the best in such ways of learning.
-Through these sophisticated learning methods a person becomes more sensitive to the quality of his or her movement and more integrated in movement and coordination.
+Through these sophisticated learning methods, a person becomes more sensitive to the quality of his or her movement and more integrated into movement and coordination.
 With time and practice, the sources of pain and decline are undone.
 The body is freed in action and regenerates.